Cartoon All-Stars to the Rescue: Broadcast

 The special was screened in Australia on November 9, 1990.
 Like the U.S. broadcast, it aired at 4.30 p.m. simultaneously on Australia's major commercial networks (Seven Network, Nine Network, and Network Ten).
 Prime Minister Bob Hawke introduced the Australian screening.
 It was screened in New Zealand in December on both TV One and Channel 2 simultaneously.
 Prime Minister Jim Bolger introduced it instead of the U.S. president.
 It was screened in Canada on the CBC, CTV, Global and most English and French independent stations, as well as YTV shortly after its original U.S. broadcast, although all of the characters had their respective shows aired on either CTV or Global but not CBC.
-Canadian Prime Minister Brian Mulroney introduced it.
-The special was broadcast in Mexico as offered by major outlet Televisa on both major and independent stations (including Las Estrellas and Canal 5), on the same day as the original U.S. and Canada broadcast, with introductions by then-President Carlos Salinas de Gortari.
+Canadian prime minister Brian Mulroney introduced it.
+The special was broadcast in Mexico as offered by major outlet Televisa on both major and independent stations (including Las Estrellas and Canal 5), on the same day as the original U.S. and Canada broadcast.
 The special later aired in Japan by TV Tokyo with Emperor Akihito introducing it.
 It was also broadcast in Brazil in 1994, as Rede Manchete made Portuguese Brazilian dubbing in Herbert Richers Dubbing Studios, and in Chile by major networks organized by the National Television Council the following year in September 1995.
 Chile's broadcast was introduced by Eduardo Frei Ruiz-Tagle's First Lady Marta Larraechea Bolívar.
-A Russian dub was planned including an introduction by Mikhail Gorbachev but was scrapped due in part to the Collapse of the Soviet Union.
-He was replaced by film actor Nikolai Karachentsov.

 In the United States, all superstations and a handful of independent stations (mainly in selected cities) aired the special, but some stations aired the special at a different period during the week the special aired on the Big Four stations and a number of cable networks.
 Superstations WPIX in New York City, WGN-TV in Chicago, KTLA in Los Angeles, KTVT in Dallas, WOIO-TV in Cleveland, WKBD-TV in Detroit, KHTV in Houston, WVTV in Milwaukee, KSTW in Tacoma/Seattle, KSHB-TV in Kansas City, and KWGN in Denver premiered the special at the same time the big four networks and cable systems premiered, with St. Louis' KPLR-TV premiered the special two hours later after its television premiere.
 New York's WWOR-TV and Boston's WSBK-TV would later premiere the special the following morning on April 22.
 The special also aired on selected cable systems, including BET, TNT, USA Network, Nickelodeon, and The Disney Channel.